robinboncoeur/Art/docs/writing/2DE-1stEd.md

 She slowly pulled her head back.

-"Because—back then—you weren't living as a… girl."
+"Because — back then — you weren't living as a… girl."

 I nodded quickly.
 A tightness grew behind my eyes.
 I glanced at her.